 The Dangers of Independent Contractor Travel Agent Misclassification

-You may not think of this as important when vetting out your host agencies, but making sure the host agency follows the independent contractor rules of the government is as important of a question as how much it costs to join or what the commission split is.
-Being an independent contractor travel agent versus an employee is an important distinction.
+You may not think of this as important when finding a host agency, but making sure the host agency follows the independent contractor rules of the government is as important of a question to ask as 'how much it costs to join a host agency' or 'what the commission levels and commission split are'.
+(Our latest research reports can tell you the average commission split for both new and experienced advisors).

 Why Should Misclassification Concern You?